Astros vs. Mets Player Props Betting Odds

 Alonso Stats

-- Alonso has recorded 54 hits with five doubles, a triple, 22 home runs and 28 walks.
-He has driven in 49 runs with two stolen bases.
+- Alonso has five doubles, a triple, 22 home runs, 29 walks and 49 RBI (54 total hits).
+He's also swiped two bases.

 Alonso Recent Games